reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

   auto: 0074-stack
 ---

 “CORS” stands for Cross-Origin Resource Sharing.
+CORS is a protocol and security standard for browsers that helps to maintain the integrity of a website and secure it from unauthorized access.

-It is a protocol that enables JavaScripts running in browsers to connect to APIs and other web resources like fonts, media, images, etc from multiple origins.
+It enables JavaScripts running in browsers to connect to APIs and other web resources like fonts, and stylesheets, etc from multiple different providers.

 In this article, we will understand the following aspects about CORS:
 - Cross-Origin resource sharing (CORS) protocol or standard